Thank you for reading our post, please rate this article at the end.

 5. B&W Companion RVK 3500

-B&W Companion RVK 3500 has many features worth considering as an excellent choice for a fifth-wheel connection.
-The list of its features should not come as a surprise since it is from a manufacturer that promises to build to last.
+The B&W Companion RVK 3500 has many features worth considering, making it an excellent choice for a fifth-wheel connection.
+The list of its features should not come as a surprise, given that it is from a manufacturer that promises to build to last.

 One of its most impressive features is its four-way pivoting process.
-While others only have a two-way pivoting system, B&W Companion RVK 3500 makes it a competition by offering four choices.
+While others offer only a two-way pivoting system, the B&W Companion RVK 3500 sets itself apart by providing four choices.

 You would also appreciate its assistance as you traverse dangerous roads.
 I did.

-I would dare say that the four-way pivot system is the takeaway for this fifth-wheel hitch.
+I would say that the four-way pivot system is the key takeaway from this fifth-wheel hitch.
 Plus, it is made with durable material.
-You can expect it to be with you for years as it is corrosion-resistant.
+You can expect it to last for years, as it is corrosion-resistant.

 You might think it is expensive, but that’s because it’s made with high-quality materials.
 You won’t have to spend on a replacement so soon.
-It’s going to keep on proving its worth for a long time.
+It will continue to prove its worth for a long time.

 Another thing is that it is easy to set up and was designed to offer additional strength and stability.

-While there are many good things about this fifth-wheel hitch model, one potential problem should be noted.
+While there are many benefits to this fifth-wheel hitch model, one potential drawback should be noted.

 I also find the price tag discouraging, but I believe in investing in an excellent fifth-wheel hitch.
 Buying a subpar fifth-wheel hitch would require a replacement too soon.
 This model saves you money and saves you from trouble in the end.